lambdaclass/starknet-replay/README.md

 ### Flamegraph

-In order to create a flamegraph you first need to install `cargo-flamegraph`:
+In order to create a flamegraph you first need to install [cargo-flamegraph](https://github.com/killercup/cargo-flamegraph):
 ```bash
   cargo install flamegraph
 ```